Zuikyo/ZIKRouter/README.md

 // If the protocol inherits from ZIKViewRoutable, it's routable
 // This means you can use EditorViewInput to fetch router
-// If you use an undeclared protocol, there will be compile time warning
 @protocol EditorViewInput <ZIKViewRoutable>
 @property (nonatomic, weak) id<EditorDelegate> delegate;
 - (void)constructForCreatingNewNote;